Peer Health Educators

 This is an introductory course designed to expose students to the topics of peer education and facilitation, root causes of violence against marginalized populations, and prevention and bystander intervention techniques.

-- "Lets Talk About Sex & Pizza Workshops" in the Fall
+- "Lets Talk About Sex & Pizza: Creating a Culture of Consent" Workshops in the Fall

-- Consent Workshops for Athletics in the Spring and through-out the year
+- Interpersonal Violence prevention Workshops for Athletics in the Spring and through-out the year

 - Supporting LGBTQIA+ Students workshops through-out the year